 The situation of data loss

-Have you ever filled out a form spending 15 minutes of your time?
-And then, your page asks for reloading where you have to fill the data.
+Have you ever filled out a form, spending 15 minutes of your time?
+And then, your page asks for reloading, where you have to fill in the data.
 That’s so frustrating.
-Now, certainly, you won’t fill this form again and might avoid it shortly.
-Such a high level of user frustration in UI UX can affect lead generation for your business.
+Now, certainly, you won’t fill out this form again and might avoid it shortly.
+Such a high level of user frustration in UI/UX can affect lead generation for your business.

 Solution: